Child Study Team Members

 What are the responsibilities of the school psychologist?

 The school psychologist has expertise in determining a child's level of cognitive and conceptual development.
-In addition the psychologist is concerned with the emotional status of the student, and how both internal and external factors may affect behavior and performance in school.
+In addition the school psychologist is concerned with the emotional status of the student, and how both internal and external factors may affect behavior and performance in school.
 The school psychologist works with both general education and special education teachers to maximize a student's potential.

 What are the responsibilities of the learning disabilities teacher consultant?